chtoucas/Abc/README.md

 --------

 - A pure Option type.
-- Helpers to write code in the ROP style (Railway Oriented Programming).
+- Utilities to write code in the ROP style (Railway Oriented Programming).